mgechev/blog.mgechev.com/content/story/_index.md

           It incorporated the latest changes introduced by Angular version 5 and introduced additional improvements such as introduction to structural typing, alignment to the new `StaticInjector` API and many others.
         </p>
         <p>
-          I am very thankful to the Angular team for their assistence during the alignment to the latest changes introduced to the framework.
-They are constant inspiration!
+          I am very thankful to the Angular team for their assistance during the alignment to the latest changes introduced to the framework.
+They are a constant inspiration!
         </p>
       </section>
     </section>